Better Online Tickets Sales Act: Existing state regulations

 Regulating botted ticket scalping is not exclusive to the United States, as multiple foreign countries have adopted similar legislation.
 Ticket scalping is illegal for all or for some types of events in the United Kingdom, Sweden, Australia, Israel, and the Canadian province of Ontario.
+Recent media coverage has also linked resale restrictions to wider consumer concerns over hidden fees, inflated secondary-market prices, and the rise of verified fan-to-fan marketplaces.
+In the United Kingdom, coverage of events such as Wimbledon and Oasis has highlighted growing public frustration with traditional resale platforms and late-stage checkout fees.
+Other commentators have argued that the future of ticket resale may shift towards verified marketplaces that emphasise seller accountability, clearer pricing, and stronger buyer confidence.